contentstack/contentstack-uniform-optimize-react-example/README.md

 ## Live Demo

-You can check the [live demo](https://uniform-persnolize-cs.vercel.app/) to get first-hand experience of the website.
+For this project, we have created and deployed the sample application on Vercel.
+Check the [live demo](https://uniform-persnolize-cs.vercel.app/) to get first-hand experience of the website.

 ## Tutorial

-We have created an in-depth tutorial on how you can create a website using ReactJS framework.
-By following the steps given in the tutorial, design a website similar to the one given in the demo.
+To learn how to create a personalized marketing website using Contentstack and Uniform, we have created an in-depth tutorial.
+By following the steps given in the tutorial, you'll be able to create a website similar to the one given in the demo.

 [Uniform & Contentstack Integration]()